Music is a world within itself, with a language we all understand.

 People will go to the mat in defending or slaying some music, yet when asked to describe why they might have these staunch opinions, they will find it next to impossible to go beyond phrases like “I like it” or “It’s got a good beat, I’ll give it a 96.”

-I have taught undergraduate music history, jazz history, and world music for thirty years, and a great deal of the concentration in these courses is to try to get people to listen more deeply, and to then try to help them become coherent in describing this unique activity.
+I have taught undergraduate music history, jazz history, and world music for thirty years.
+A great deal of the concentration in these courses is to try to get people to listen more deeply, and to then try to help them become coherent in describing this unique activity.

 So, we’re going to take some time in some of our upcoming newsletters to share some thoughts on listening and our listening choices.
 Items like digital vs analog, best streaming services, audio gear, auditorium acoustics, helpful vendors, and listening rooms will all get some time.

 I have always fashioned myself as a closet audiophile without the budget.
 Thankfully, I’ve lived long enough to acquire some nice gear (and a hearty thank you to my indulgent wife!).
 In making decisions about almost anything relating to the listening experience is a rabbit hole much unlike anything one might want to research online.
-In audio labs, we can measure music with great precision, but describing what we hear and, moreover, what we prefer and recommend are not always in alignment with these metrics.
+In audio labs, we can measure music with great precision, but describing what we hear and, moreover, what we prefer and recommend does not always align with these metrics.
 One can find opinions that resemble the vitriol and distance in thought we see demonstrated on Facebook and Twitter.
-So, while the thoughts I’ll share are my own and aren’t readily quantifiable, I hope that some of these upcoming musings will be informative and useful, and we, of course, welcome feedback and suggestions as we go.
+So, while the thoughts I’ll share are my own and aren’t readily quantifiable, I hope that some of these upcoming musings will be informative and useful.
+We, of course, welcome feedback and suggestions as we go.

 Are there any topics you’d like for us to describe?